rept0id/wizardry-error-correction/README.md

 # wizardry-error-correction

-The purpose of this git is to expirement and discover the secrets of error correction codes.
+The purpose of this Git is to experiment with and discover the secrets of error correction codes.

 ## History